Top 20 Kansas USA Events and Festivals

-Celebrating its 42nd anniversary in 2013, Riverfest is one of the longest-continuous-running festivals in Kansas.
+Celebrating its 42nd anniversary in 2013, Riverfest is one of the main Kansas events and festivals and is the longest-continuous-running festival in Kansas.
 A 9-day event with over 60 events to enjoy including great musical entertainment, fireworks displays, sporting events, traveling exhibits, children’s activities, cultural events, river events, a parade, food courts and shopping.
 Featuring more than 100 hours of musical entertainment, performed by more than 40 bands, Riverfest is the only event of its size held in the Midwest during May.

 For more information about the Wichita Riverfest visit:

 first full week of June